tytydraco/yessleep/out/I_work_at_the_Brookside_Nursing_Home_Something_is_hunting_me.md

 **Miss E.**

 She was standing in the far corner of the room, her body so still it looked as though she were part of the shadows themselves.
 Her eyes were wide, too wide, staring at me with an intensity that felt like they could pierce my soul.
-And that smile… It was wrong.
+And that smile…It was wrong.
 It twisted her face into something grotesque, something that shouldn’t belong to a human.
 Her nostrils flared, and I could hear her breath, shallow and uneven, wheezing in and out of her nose.

 Then she spoke again, her lips curling upward, her voice sinking into a mocking sing-song tone.